orchidnpsg/external_motorola_faceunlock/README.md

-# this is the face unlock utillity that works withh most android phones
-orchid os roms provide both with and without unlock security .
+this is the face unlock utillity that works with most android phones orchid os roms provide both with and without unlock security .
 In orchid projects google based roms unlock is present withing the secure range this is emoved to add another layer of security